menu

 Occupations and Workforce

-Seven Springs is a blue-collar town, with 66.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Seven Springs is generally considered to be a blue-collar town.
+66.67% of the Seven Springs workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Seven Springs is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Seven Springs who work in sales jobs (16.67%), business and financial occupations (16.67%), and office and administrative support (0.00%).

 Setting & Lifestyle